AnselmSeeholzer/3D-Printed_On-Road_RC_Race_Car/README.md

 **By Anselm Seeholzer**

 With this 3d-printable RC-car I took part in the 2025 *Instructables Autodesk Make it Move Engeneering Student Contest* and the RC-car has won the *3D Printing Judge`s Price*.
-Detailed building instructions with a complete .f3z-file can be found here on the [Instructables](https://www.instructables.com/3D-Printed-On-Road-RC-Race-Car/) website.
+Detailed building instructions with a complete .f3z-file can be found on the [Instructables](https://www.instructables.com/3D-Printed-On-Road-RC-Race-Car/) website.
 The Instructable (without pictures and .f3z-file) was also transferred in this repository with printable .3mf-files.

 ![full_car_photo](https://github.com/AnselmSeeholzer/3D-Printed_On-Road_RC_Race_Car/blob/main/pictures_renders/full_car.jpg?raw=true)
 ![full_car_render](https://github.com/AnselmSeeholzer/3D-Printed_On-Road_RC_Race_Car/blob/main/pictures_renders/RC-Car2.1_2026-Feb-22_01-52-54PM-000_CustomizedView59793026783_png.png?raw=true)